 |

-Some cities have grown in notable spurts.
+By Mason Gaffney, on January 1st, 2006% Some cities have grown in notable spurts.
 Some of these cities were new; others have revived after decaying.
 Cities’ cells, like ours, metabolize and can refresh themselves constantly.
 Cities need not die like us.
 They can continue this cycle of renewal forever, when people remodel buildings and clear and renew sites.
-This can happen even after periods of sickness . . . → Read More: New Life in Old Cities
+This can happen . . . → Read More: New Life in Old Cities

 By Mason Gaffney, on June 1st, 2005%

 There is a strong movement afoot to tax just consumption rather than all income.
 The “good reason” for this is to promote saving and investment, and thus enhance domestic capital formation, said to be the main force for economic growth, poorly defined but assumed to be a good thing.
-A battery of well-financed pols, . . . → Read More: Tax Reforms to “Promote” Saving would Backfire
+A battery of . . . → Read More: Tax Reforms to “Promote” Saving would Backfire

 By Mason Gaffney, on April 1st, 2005%

 Commercial-capitalist civilization has progressed in step with people’s success in fending off sales taxes in their various guises.
 We might begin with The Enlightenment, late 18th Century, with its epicenter in Versailles.
-At the core were the philosophes; at their core were les économistes, or Physiocrats; and at their core was the physician from . . . → Read More: The Sales Tax: History of a Dumb Idea
+At the core were the philosophes; at their core were les économistes, or Physiocrats; and at their core was the . . . → Read More: The Sales Tax: History of a Dumb Idea

 By Mason Gaffney, on May 1st, 2004%